Roy-wonji/WeaveDI/docs/guide/appDiIntegration.md

 ### ContainerRegister Usage

-Using the `ContainerRegister` pattern for type-safe dependency access:
+For type-safe dependency access, you can use the `ContainerRegister` pattern:

 ```swift
 extension WeaveDI.Container {